kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 * Promises have a `then` method that manages the callbacks.
 * Promises have special event handling for situations where any part of the code fails.

 At the time of this guide's publish date, Promises haven't been implemented in all browsers.
-The current plan to achieve this is to make them part of a future version of JavaScript, specifically <a href="http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts" target="blank" title="Read the ECMAScript 6/Harmony specifcation">ECMAScript version 6, code-named "Harmony."</a>
+The current plan to achieve this is to make them part of a future version of JavaScript, specifically <a href="http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts" target="blank" title="Read the ECMAScript 6/Harmony specification">ECMAScript version 6, code-named "Harmony."</a>

 There is much more to Promises than what's being discussed here.
 Domenic Denicola, a very active member of the Promises community, has written <a href="https://gist.github.com/Domenic/3889970" target="blank" title="Read Domenic Denicola's excellent explanation of Promises">an excellent Promises post on GitHub</a> that explains them even further.